Local private lodges, whether constituted as associations or not, are the members of the Grand Liberal Lodge Association.

 The Grand Liberal Lodge of Italy coordinates the associated lodges, organizes meetings and researches in the masonic field, cultural events either public or reserved to members, and takes care of relations with other Italian and foreign masonic organizations, thus promoting mutual knowledge and social relations, in order to constitute a true centre of fraternal union.

-The first Grand Master of the Grand Liberal Lodge of Italy is Bro.
-Marco Galeazzi.
+The new Grand Master of the Grand Liberal Lodge of Italy is Sister Luisa Ceravolo.

 The Grand Liberal Lodge of Italy is a community of masonic lodges of men and women which work the first three degrees of symbolic Freemasonry: Entered Apprentice, Fellowcraft and Master Mason.